19hours/sg-statutes/Acts/Miscellaneous Offences (Public Order and Nuisance) Act.md

 (3) An instrument shall be presumed to be carried with lawful authority if it is carried —

-(a) by any member of the Singapore Armed Forces, the Singapore Police Force, the Singapore Civil Defence Force, the Commercial and Industrial Security Corporationor of any visiting force lawfully present in Singapore under the provisions of any law relating to visiting forces; or
+(a) by any member of the Singapore Armed Forces, the Singapore Police Force, the Singapore Civil Defence Force, any auxiliary police force created under any written law or of any visiting force lawfully present in Singapore under the provisions of any law relating to visiting forces; or

 (b) by any person as part of his official or ceremonial dress on any official or ceremonial occasion.

 [12/96]

+[3/2005 wef 10/06/2005]

 (4) Any person who —